Do you know how your customers feel about your products and services? How about the quality of your customer service?

 Here are some common CSAT use cases across teams:

-Customer service can point to changes in their CSAT score after introducing new support practices.
+Customer service can review changes point to changes in their CSAT score after introducing new support practices.

 Customer success can measure customer satisfaction with onboarding and resources.

 Sales can use post-purchase feedback to refine their sales process and increase wins.

 Marketing can run competitive loss surveys that inform future campaigns.

 The product team can generate feedback on new and existing features.

 Human resources can run employee surveys to monitor internal happiness.